Home » Office 365 » How to Import PST to Shared Mailbox Office 365? Step By Step Solution

 mapping-file

-It is really needed to maintain the structure of the PST file.
+It is needed to maintain the structure of the PST file.
 The case is kind of delicate for the “TRUE” or “FALSE”, and for the name of the Outlook PST file.

 Import PST File to Shared Office 365 PowerShell